 Working Time Quality also went up for all occupational groups but the variation ranged between 1.8 points for professionals and 10 points for skilled agricultural and fishery workers.
-One should note that skilled agricultural workers and craft workers started at a relatively low level, professional workers from a high level, indicating some convergence.
+Note that skilled agricultural workers and craft workers started at a relatively low level, professional workers from a high level, indicating some convergence.

-c) Job Quality Distributions Between and Within Countries
+Job Quality Distributions between and within Countries

-The above analysis of Table 2 has shown that aggregate stability can hide heterogeneous patterns of change among different groups of workers.
-However, to examine whether the changes are consonant with "universal" theories that emphasize common causes, or with differentiated theories that allow for national labor market institutions and policies to generate divergent patterns, with Table 3 and Figures 2 and 3 we now investigate the picture for each index across the international dimension and across time.
+The above analysis of Tables 2a-d has shown that aggregate stability can hide heterogeneous patterns of change among different groups of workers.
+However, to examine whether the changes are consonant with universal theories that emphasize common causes, or with differentiated theories that allow for national labor market institutions and policies to generate divergent patterns, with Tables 3a-d and Figures 2 and 3 we now investigate the picture for each index across the international dimension and across time.
 We study countries separately, though in the light of what has been said about the differences between regimes.
-This method has the advantages of not pre-judging whether countries fit with particular institutional categorizations, and of allowing us to include many countries that do not neatly fit the regimes literature.
+This method has the advantages of not prejudging whether countries fit with particular institutional categorizations, and of allowing us to include many countries that do not neatly fit the regimes literature.